tomlson2/gitr/README.md

 # Documatic

-Documatic is an automated script for generating README files for Github Repositories.
+Documatic is an automated script for generating README files for Github Repositories, as well as adding comments to functions.

 ## Installation